-A suitable 5" flexible flue liner is permitted be used on Purevision stoves providing that they only burn smokeless fuel or seasoned wood logs with the air limiter fitted in in full accordance with the wood burning instructions.
+Whilst 150mm diameter flue or liner is recommended wherever possible, a suitable 5" flexible flue liner is permitted be used on Purevision stoves providing that they only burn smokeless fuel or seasoned wood logs with the air limiter fitted in in full accordance with the wood burning instructions.

 An existing fireplace opening can be bricked up or sealed with a register plate.
 A short length of suitable quality rigid flue pipe of a minimum 125mm internal diameter may then be used to connect the stove to the chimney.
 A maximum of 150mm horizontal flue pipe can be used.
 This flue pipe should conform to Building Regulations.
-Ensure that the pipe end is no closer than 76mm to the side or rear chimney walls.

-If not making a direct flue or liner connection, the old fireplace should be back filled in with damp vermiculite and cement mix plus lime/cement mortar flaunching on top so that there is a smooth streamlined entry into the flue way.
+If the connecting pipe enters the vertical flue way at any other angle except vertically, ensure that the pipe end is no closer (along the direction of the pipe) than 76mm to the side or rear chimney walls.
+Ideally, the old fireplace should be filled in so that there is a smooth streamlined entry into the flue way.
 It is essential that all connections between the stove and chimney-flue are sealed and made airtight with sealing rope, clamping rings and/or fire cement or heat resisting cement where required.
-This includes the fireplace back panel where applicable and firebox/trim to back panel joints.
-All openings in the firebox top, including the gap around the flue spigot must be sealed.
-Failure to do this can lose convected heat into the chimney and create 'whistling' noise from excessive flue draughts due to wind gusts etc.